Meet our team

 Project Coordinator (Africa)

 Naomi has studied a Master of Research (Anthropology) and Bachelor of Arts (Development Studies & Culture Change).
-She has experience in community development in both a local and international context, and has also undertaken significant research in the area of health and resilience in Ghana.
-Naomi is a member of the Africa Studies Association of Australasia and the Pacific.
+Naomi has experience in community development in both a local and international context, and has also undertaken significant research in the area of health and resilience in Ghana.
+She is a member of the Africa Studies Association of Australasia and the Pacific.

 Project Coordinator (PNG and Asia)